ww44ss/okcupid/okcupid_exploratory.md

 There is an affiliation with a base religion and then a statement of how serious (devout) one is about it.

-For a macro view of demographics, let's first strip off the devoutness descriptors to focus on affilation (so, for instance, whether someone typed _"catholicism and somewhat serious about it"_, or _"catholicism and very serious about it"_, they are affiliated as _"catholicism"_)
+For a macro view of demographics, let's first strip off the devoutness and focus on affilation (so, for instance, whether someone typed _"catholicism and somewhat serious about it"_, or _"catholicism and very serious about it"_, they are affiliated with _"catholicism"_)

 The data are cleaned by filtering NA's and then grouped and counted as above.
 In this case I choose to eliminate the affilation "other" since it is not specific enough to facilitate comparison.